aravindharinair/BASIC/Software Requirements.md

 # Softwares Required
   For installation, there are 2 options: VirtualBox or Native Installation.
+Both methods have been explained below but if you still have concerns or doubts, don't hesitate to contact us.

   * **Virtual Box**